Zhiyijenny/Zhiyijenny.github.io/research.md

 **Semantic Priming Effects in Different Word Processing Tasks**

-Working with [Nan Jiang](https://sllc.umd.edu/directory/nan-jiang), I will investigate the nuances of semantic priming effects among second language learners by distinguishing between associative and semantic relatedness.
+Working with [Nan Jiang](https://sllc.umd.edu/directory/nan-jiang), I am investigating how bilinguals organize and access word meanings in their different languages.
+My research uses priming in lexical decision tasks to examine whether semantic networks are equally well-developed in first and second languages.